Thomas Newlin, Associate Professor, Department Chair

 To minor in Russian a student must complete two semesters of Intermediate Russian and an additional four full courses dealing with Russian literature and culture (cinema, art, theater).
 At least two courses in this second category must be taken at Oberlin.
 Students planning to study on a program in Russia should consult the Russian staff for a preliminary interpretation of such work in terms of Oberlin credit.

-Students who wish to pursue their Russian experience intensively are strongly encouraged to take up residence in Russian House, a small coeducational facility housing 15 students and the focal point for most campus Russian language and cultural activities.
+We encourage students interested in an immersive experience to consider living in Russian House, a small coeducational facility housing 15 students and the focal point for most campus Russian language and cultural activities.
 Native speakers of Russian are regularly in residence.
-Majors as well as those with a peripheral interest in Russian are encouraged to live in the Russian House.
+Majors as well as non-majors with an interest in Russian are welcome to apply to live in Russian House.

 Intensive Beginning Russian is offered each year during Winter Term.
 Students who successfully complete this course can enroll in Russian 102.
 Faculty are available to sponsor Winter Term projects in the following areas: 19th- and 20th-century Russian literature, literature and the environment, Russian film, Russian theater and dance, translation.
 Occasionally, the Russian program sponsors a study tour to Russia (two weeks, visiting Moscow and St. Petersburg).
 The cost of the program is supported by the individual student participants.
 Additional information may be obtained from the Russian faculty.

-Created in 1998 through support from the Clowes Fund, Inc. and a private donation, the Oberlin Center for Russian, East European, and Central Asian Studies is designed to promote greater awareness of the region in the Oberlin community.
-The Center seeks to foster the development of new curricula and to expand summer and post-graduation internship, community service, study abroad, and employment opportunities for students.
+Created in 1998 through support from the Clowes Fund and a private donation, the Oberlin Center for Russian, East European, and Central Asian Studies promotes greater awareness of the region at Oberlin community.
 OCREECAS sponsors a variety of internship opportunities in Russian, Eastern Europe, and Central Asia and seeks to enhance the Oberlin curriculum through on-campus residencies by visiting scholars and artists.

 II.
 Topics in Translation